justjev/BoringBananasCompany/README.md

 10.buy ethereum and send it to your metamask wallet -not sure how much it takes to launch a contract successfully yet

 11.create an env file with your infura api key, and your private key.
-MAKE SURE YOU USE THE GITIGNORE FILE TO IGNORE YOUR ENV FILE. i will include a blank one
+MAKE SURE YOU USE THE GITIGNORE FILE TO IGNORE YOUR ENV FILE. i will include a blank one named STOCKEXAMPLE.env

 12.replace all boring bananas text with stock example -matching case - in all files in this repository. set desired price at constant bananaPrice = xxxxxxxxxxxxxxx -google eth to wei for this number. set desired max items at constat MAX_BANANAS = update function withdraw to split payments to multiple parties

-13.build your website - use vsstudio code. put website on on local server to test. use next.js as engine. next.js is owned by vercel. use vercel as host. upload website to github, import to vercel, it automatically deploys it and gives you a link. bind that to your domain. index.js and mint.js are the webpages. they use tailwind css as a library.
+13.build your website - use vsstudio code. put website on on local server to test. use next.js as engine. next.js is owned by vercel. use vercel as host. upload website to github, import to vercel, it automatically deploys it and gives you a link. bind that to your domain. index.js and mint.js are the webpages. they use tailwind css as a library. update config.js with contract address. you will have to get creative and update all artwork and text with your own.

     go to your github directory in the command line on vsstudio and enter yarn